sowawa/fluent-plugin-slack/README.md

 |tag_key|key name for tag used in xxx_keys|tag|

 `fluent-plugin-slack` is a kind of BufferedOutput plugin, so you can also use [Buffer Parameters](http://docs.fluentd.org/articles/out_exec#buffer-parameters).

+## FAQ

+### Desktop Notification seems not working?

+Currently, slack.com has following limitations:

+1. Desktop Notification via both Highlight Words and Mentions works only with Slackbot Remote Control
+2. Desktop Notification via Mentions works for the `text` field if `link_names` parameter is specified in cases of Incoming Webhook and Slack Web API, that is,
+  * Desktop Notification does not work for the `attachments` filed (used in `color` and `title`)
+  * Desktop Notification via Highlight Words does not work for Incoming Webhook and Slack Web API anyway

 ## ChangeLog